-Don’t get me wrong, this took time to learn – I had to learn to evalute my life by looking at whether or not the money, time, and energy I spent on it were in proportion to lifestyle I wanted, the RIO, and values I have.
+Don’t get me wrong, this took time to learn – I had to learn to evaluate my life by looking at whether or not the money, time, and energy I spent on it were in proportion to the lifestyle I wanted, the ROI, and the values I have.

 Of course, after moving around the world for 17 years, I got used to living out of a suitcase.
 If it didn’t fit – I didn’t need it.
 Simple.
-Much of the clutter and stuff that we keep in our houses really weigh us down.
-Being a minimalist so many different facets of life has always been really important to me.
-I have deeply rooted need for freedom and flexibility which has dictated the majority of decisions I have made in my life.
+Much of the clutter and stuff that we keep in our houses really weighs us down.
+Being a minimalist, so many different facets of life have always been really important to me.
+I have a deeply rooted need for freedom and flexibility, which has dictated the majority of decisions I have made in my life.
 Stuff makes me feel weighted down, I don’t need more than a suitcase.

 I try to wear life like a loose garment.

-And I take that philosophy to all layers of my life.
-I don’t own much.
-When I buy something, I give two things away.
-I don't buy things on trips, I don't hold onto stuff and memorabillia.
-I simplify my channels of communication.
-I don’t overcommit.
-I have a perpertual need to keep things basic and clear – otherwise I get anxious very quickly.
+I have a perpetual need to keep things basic and clear – otherwise I get anxious very quickly.
 After many years of constantly exploring new ways of living and optimizing time, I’ve decided to stick to this lifestyle of simplicity and living one day at a time.
 This even translates to my relationships with people – I try to stay away from drama.
-I try to stay away from chaos.
-I try to stay away from anything that makes life complicated.
+I try to stay away from chaos, and I try to stay away from anything that makes life complicated.

 The less you own, the less you have to worry about, and the more flexible and free you really are.

 Unlike the rest of my family members, I have always loved living in small spaces.
-I feel more comfortable in simple places because I love optimizing my time with people and engulfing in experiences I love to explore.
+I feel more comfortable in simple places because I love optimizing my time with people and immersing myself in experiences and exploration.

 Can you relate?
-Or maybe you have a heart yearning desire to let go of some baggage and responsibilites that currently tie you down?
+Or maybe you have a yearning desire to let go of some baggage and responsibilities that currently tie you down?
 Send me a note.
-I want you hear from you.
+I want you to hear from you.